 If you don’t live in Texas, there are writs of habeas corpus in every state and in the federal court system.
 They also have their own set of guidelines.
 Those depend on whether you’re in state custody or federal custody as to how those writs of habeas corpus will apply in your case.

 The appeals division of Blizzard and Zimmerman Attorneys stands ready to assist you with your case.
-Contact us today regarding your Texas state or Federal post conviction case to see if we can help.
+Contact us today regarding your Texas state or Federal post conviction case to see if we can help with your habeas writ.

 Related Information-